Skrazzo/go-auth-server/README.md

-JWT_KEY=your_secure_jwt_secret_key  # Secret key for signing JWT tokens PORT=8080                           # Port for the auth server to listen on COOKIE_NAME=caddy_auth_session      # Name of the authentication cookie
+JWT_KEY=your_secure_jwt_secret_key  # Secret key for signing JWT tokens PORT=8080                           # Port for the auth server to listen on COOKIE_NAME=caddy_auth_session      # Name of the authentication cookie USERNAME=                           # Username for authentication PASSWORD=                           # Password for authentication
 ```

 ### User Management